 It’s easy to borrow notes from a classmate at the very last minute and try to learn it all in one day, but how effective is this kind of last-minute learning?

 The best way to study is to take good quality notes during class because when you are writing as you are listening, you are likely to understand the concept better and retain that information.

 In order to keep up with the professor, take notes such that you take down the main points in clear handwriting and bullet points and keep a note of keywords or important questions mentioned.
 Once the class is over, be sure to organize your notes so you can find them easily when you are studying for a test.

 4. Make use of college resources

-Colleges offer plenty resources for students to study better and lead healthier lives on campus.
+Colleges offer plenty of resources for students to study better and lead healthier lives on campus.
 The question is – are you making good use of them?

-From libraries and learning labs to health, career and fitness centers – ensure you take full advantage of these useful resources.
+From libraries and learning labs to health, career, and fitness centers – ensure you take full advantage of these useful resources.
 With the tuition fees you pay, you must use turn to these resources and take assistance whenever in need.

 So, the next time you are tempted to snuggle up in bed to study, remember there is a library you can concentrate much better in.

 Talking about resources, the greatest one is access to an academic advisor.
-Being a freshman, colleges understand how intimidating it can get which is why you have the option of speaking to an academic advisor on campus.
+Being a freshman, colleges understand how intimidating it can get, which is why you have the option of speaking to an academic advisor on campus.